 This varies depending upon the language and the examination board.
 Students and parents will be given specific and detailed information.
-Some qualifications such as Japanese or Chinese can be taken without a speaking component.

 Progression/Careers

 The ability to speak languages is useful in all kinds of professions and jobs, especially as more and more opportunities to work throughout the European Union and further afield are available for people from the UK.
 Many companies are multinational and employees who speak other languages will always have an advantage over others.
 Careers in areas such as travel companies, airlines, banking and accountancy, publishing, manufacturing, marketing, teaching and the diplomatic service require knowledge of languages.
 Many universities consider language qualifications as part of their selection criteria.